3DBull/VisuWeigh/docs/development.md

 range.
 If a model is trained poorly, it could be "guessing" low on higher weight cows.
 This metric will catch that bias.

 2. Error STD
    Helps us understand the distribution of the error.

 3. Minimum Error
 4. Maximum Error
 5. Maximum Absolute Error
    These last three metrics are included to show us the extremes of the error for reliability purposes.

 ### Results
 The following table shows the evaluation results of models trained on 65,000 images.

 ![img_9.png](img_9.png)

+The There are some interesting results here.
+You will notice, most of the models perform better on the hard dataset than the easy one.
+This is because more of the training data is similar to the hard dataset than the easy dataset.
+That means these models are going to do a better job of weighing a running cow that a cow that is standing still.

+We can compare our best model to the [best previous model by Mikel Gjergji [1]](../README.md#references-and-related-works).

+Our model achieved a MAE of 73.6 lb which is 33.40kg.
+Gjergji's model achieved an MAE of 23.19kg.
+So it is lagging behind in performance, but it is also using much harder data to achieve this result.
+Gjergji's training data came from a well constrained environment where the animal pose was always similar with identical surroundings.
+Considering that there is no restriction to the angle or movement of the animal for the VisuWeigh models, their performance is competitive with other research.

 ## Deploy
 The [streamlit](https://streamlit.io/) library was chosen for a deployment app due to the intuitive